Best Moka Pots: Complete Buyer’s Guide

 What coffee roast is best for moka pot?

-Medium to medium-dark is easiest to brew sweet and balanced.
-Dark roasts excel in milk drinks but can turn bitter if overheated.
+Medium to medium-dark roast is easiest to brew sweet and balanced.
+Dark roasts work well in milk drinks but can turn bitter quickly if overheated.
+Light roasts are possible but require tighter heat control and a slightly finer grind to reach full sweetness.

 How do I make moka pot coffee less bitter?